ryancraigmartin/IronNotes/hello.md

 This repositoy is a collection of some of the notes I have taken along my journey from HelpDesk to developer over the course of the next 3 months.

-Hope you can learn as much as I did while putting this together.
+Hope you can learn as much as I did while putting these notes together.

 Best,
 Ryan Craig Martin